 With LEDs, load cells, and other electronics embedded in the panels, the possibilities are endless.
 Safer nighttime driving will be possible as the highways are illuminated.
 The roadways can be programmed for traffic management with warnings for drivers and pedestrians.
 Heating elements can be built in to prevent snow and ice build-up.
 These roadways can also be constructed with self-healing power grids, a practical system for electric cars, and so on. scrap yard

 Implementation of the Solar Roadways system will create one of the largest green industries of all time.
 It will also dramatically affect the recycling industry as the Solar Roadway system is designed to incorporate recycled materials for its internal support structure.

 All of this on roadways that will pay for themselves over time, replace our reliance on oil and coal, help deal with the problem of global warming in a substantial way and provide health and economic benefits to boot.
-It’s a win win situation.
+It’s a win-win situation.
+Scrap Yard in Burlington

 More Than Just A Pipe Dream

 As the green revolution continues to grow, we see a lot of very good ideas come and go.
 But the Solar Roadways project seems to have some real traction.
 And why not.
 There is really no downside to it and for the most part, the technology is already available.

 A prototype of the Solar Roadway has been developed with a grant from the US Department of Transportation.
 While there are clearly aspects of this that need critical evaluation, we think it is a truly awesome idea.

 More information on the Solar Roadway project can be found at:

 Or you can watch the video on YouTube